-Methamphetamine abuse is also popularly identified by and connected to another condition it causes known as meth mouth, so-called due to the decay and damage meth causes to the teeth and mouth.
-This damage is usually a result of the extreme dehydration experienced by meth abusers and the general lack of hygiene resulting from effects of meth.
+Methamphetamine use is also popularly identified by and connected to another condition it causes known as meth mouth, so-called due to the decay and damage meth causes to the teeth and mouth.
+This damage is usually a result of the extreme dehydration experienced by meth users and the general lack of hygiene resulting from effects of meth.

 Does Snorting Methamphetamine Increase Chances Of Addiction?

 Snorting methamphetamine does increase the chances of developing an addiction to it.
 People who snort meth experience a less intense rush than through other methods of use.
 Because of this, they may snort higher and more frequent amounts of the drug, leading to increased risk of developing an addiction as well as overdose.